MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/3-create-project-plan-presentation.md

  -  Explain complex technical concepts to nontechnical audiences, such as stakeholders or investors.
  -  Showcase their work or promote their services to potential clients.

-With Copilot in PowerPoint, you can create a presentation from an existing Word document.
-When you provide Copilot in PowerPoint with the link to your Word document, it can generate slides, apply layouts, and choose a theme for you.
+With Microsoft 365 Copilot in PowerPoint, you can create a presentation from an existing Word document.
+When you provide Microsoft 365 Copilot in PowerPoint with the link to your Word document, it can generate slides, apply layouts, and choose a theme for you.

 In the prior exercise, you created a project plan to install a network security product.
 You then asked Copilot to analyze a product specification report for the network security product and update the project plan with information from the product spec report.

-In this exercise, you use Copilot in PowerPoint to create a slide presentation based on the project plan.
+In this exercise, you use Microsoft 365 Copilot in PowerPoint to create a slide presentation based on the project plan.
 You want to use this presentation to explain the project plan to your IT staff, and ultimately to corporate management.

 ### Exercise

 As the Director of IT at Adatum Corporation, you plan to install the Contoso CipherGuard Sentinel X7 network security product into Adatum's corporate network.
 In the prior exercise, you used Microsoft Copilot to create an installation project plan.
-You now want to use Copilot in PowerPoint to create a slide presentation based on that plan.
+You now want to use Microsoft 365 Copilot in PowerPoint to create a slide presentation based on that plan.
 You must present the project plan to your IT staff, and eventually to corporate management.
 Perform the following steps to create the slide deck that you plan to use in your presentation.

 1. If you completed the prior exercise and created a **Contoso CipherGuard project plan.docx** file, then ensure that you copied it to your OneDrive account and proceed to the next step.
 However, if you were unable to create this project plan in the prior exercise, then select the following link to download a [Contoso CipherGuard project plan](https://go.microsoft.com/fwlink/?linkid=2268924) that was created for you.
 Once the file finishes downloading, copy it to your OneDrive account.
 2. At this point, you should have a **Contoso CipherGuard project plan.docx** file stored in your OneDrive account.
 Open the file to verify that everything is in order, and then close the file.
 Doing so also ensures that it appears in the Most Recently Used (MRU) file list.